 Your Mitsubishi TV can display resolutions from standard VGA (640×480) through 1920×1080 signals at a refresh rate of 60 Hz.
-Note that 1280×1024 and 1920×1080 signals are supported only for digital computer signals.
 The resolution of 1920×1080 is supported at refresh rates of 24, 30, and 60 Hz.
 See Appendix B in this book for more on compatible screen resolutions.

-In most cases, the computer will select the best resolution match to display on the TV.
+When connecting a computer providing digital video, in most cases the computer will select the best resolution match to display on the TV.
 You can override this setting if you wish.
+For a computer providing analog video, you may need to set the resolution manually.
 The instructions below are for setting the resolution on most personal computers.

 - 1. In the PC's Start menu, select Settings.

 - 2. Select Control Panel.

 - 3. Select Display.

 - 4. Choose the Settings tab.

 - 5. Change the resolution to the highest resolution with the aspect ratio best suited for the image.
+See the

-See the table on the next page showing possible PC formats.
+table on the next page showing possible PC formats.
 Depending on your computer's operating system, adjust the resolution with either:

-- the Screen area slider.

-- the Screen Resolution slider

-- To change the refresh rate, click on the Advanced button. - 7.
+- the Screen area slider. - the Screen Resolution slider - To change the refresh rate, click on the Advanced button. - 7.
 On the Monitor tab, select a setting from the Screen refresh rate drop-down list.
-The resolution of 1920 x 1080 is supported at 24, 30, and 60 Hz; other resolutions are supported at 60 Hz.
+The resolution of 1920 x 1080 is supported at refresh rates of 24, 30, and 60 Hz; other resolutions are supported at 60 Hz only.